niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 Each NIEM major version:
 - SHOULD include a reference data model, including any changes (additions, deletions, updates) to the model in previous version
 - SHOULD include related specifications (e.g., Code Lists, Common Model Format, Conformance, Conformance Targets Attribute Specification, Message Specification, Naming and Design Rules, JSON binding, XML binding), including any changes (additions, deletions, updates) to the specifications in previous version
+- SHOULD include any normative software code, that is code required for conforming or verifying conformance with the model or specifications
+- MAY include non-normative software code, that is code useful to implementers but not required for conformance
 - SHOULD progress to OASIS Project Specification(s) (PS)
 - MAY progress to OASIS Standard(s) and be submitted for ISO standard(s)

 ## 2.2 Minor Versions
 Each NIEM minor version:
 - MAY include updates to the reference data model in the previous version, including any changes (additions) to the Core or Domains
 - MAY include updates to specifications in previous versions but SHOULD NOT include significant changes to the architecture
+- MAY include updates to the normative or non-normative software code in previous version
 - MAY address any defects in the data model or specifications in errata
 - SHOULD progress to OASIS Project Specification(s) (PS)

-**Topics for discussion**:
-1. We should publish an authoritative list of specifications included in NIEM 6.
-Should they be listed here or in a separate project note?
-2. Should NIEM versions also include software?

 -------
 # 3 Project Artifacts